 We understand that mythology is a typology that points the way.
 It is not a reality but a word-picture.
-So, we can move beyond the mythology.
+So, we can move beyond mythology.
 And so, out of these ashes, we are reborn to experience a new reality.
 We see that we had to burn away “belief” to resurrect and become free spiritual Beings.

 Reincarnation and Resurrection

 A variation of afterlife beliefs includes the concept of reincarnation.
-It is the belief that the transformative process is not complete and we must return.
+It is the belief that the transformative process is not complete, and we must return.
 Perhaps we did not evolve or reach some goal like learning a specific lesson.
 In some cultures, you return to experience life as an animal, insect, or plant.

-Symbols play a major role in forming our values.
+Symbols play a significant role in forming our values.
 Spiritual rites of passage and the symbolism of change are common.
 You can find them in cultures around the globe.
 These are metaphors for self-development.
 These metaphors manifest as typologies of rebirth, reincarnation, and resurrection.

-Here’s a tip.
-If you register on our site, you will get special offers.
-We offer discounts to registered user and we send notices of free online training.
-We comply with all GDPR guidelines.
-We never share or sell your contact data.
+If you register on our site, you will get special offers, online training discounts, and free unadvertised downloads.
+We comply with all GDPR guidelines and never share or sell your contact data.

-Friedrich Nietzsche, Wikipedia
+(2) Friedrich Nietzsche, Wikipedia

-Abrahamic Religions, Wikipedia
+(3) Abrahamic Religions, Wikipedia

 (4) Joseph Campbell & Joseph Campbell’s book The Hero’s Journey, Wikipedia